 Evidence Based Practice Clinical Guideline Review

-Clinical Practice Guidelines for Quality Palliative Care, Third Edition
+Clinical Practice Guidelines for Quality Palliative Care, 4th Edition

 Citation: National Consensus Project for Quality Palliative Care.
-Clinical Practice Guidelines for Quality Palliative Care.
-3rd ed.
-Pittsburgh, PA: National Consensus Project for Quality Palliative Care; 2013.
+Clinical Practice Guidelines for Quality Palliative Care, 4th edition.
+Richmond, VA: National Coalition for Hospice and Palliative Care; 2018

-Method of Review: The Evidence Based Practice and Research Committee of the Association of Pediatric Hematology/Oncology Nurses conducted individual reviews of the clinical guideline using the AGREE criteria1.
-The committee then completed a group review and discussion, followed by voting to arrive at a consensus recommendation.
+Method of Review: A subcommittee of the Evidence Based Practice and Research Committee of the Association of Pediatric Hematology/Oncology Nurses conducted a group review of the guidelines using the AGREE II criteria1.
+The committee had an overall assessment of approval for endorsement.